 The tall black building is located at 7 Gloucester Road, and one of the easiest ways to get there is via the overhead walkway from Wan Chai MTR station, which crosses Lockhart Road, Jaffe Road and Gloucester Road (if you’re hopping the MTR to Wan Chai, take exit A5).

 This busy walkway takes you to the upper floor of Immigration Headquarters, from where you can take the stairs or escalator down to the main lobby and then catch an elevator up to the seventh floor.

 When the lift arrives on level seven, do a sharp U-turn to the right and you’ll end up at a small e-Channel enrolment office.

 After handing over the completed registration form and my passport, having a photo snapped and my fingerprints scanned, my passport was returned within minutes with a sticker declaring it was “successfully enrolled for e-Channel service”.

-As a bonus, there’s no need to complete a Hong Kong arrival card once you’ve been approved for e-Channel lanes – just waltz on through like a local.
+As a bonus, there’s no need to complete a Hong Kong arrival card once you’ve been approved for the e-Channel lanes – just waltz on through like a local.

 For more information, visit the Hong Kong Government e-Channel Services for Visitors web page.